MJoergen/nexys4ddr/dyoc/ep10_-_Assembler/README.md

 The Xilinx tools require a text file, so the binary file is translated using the python script bin2hex.py.
 This generates a file mem/mem.txt, that can be loaded by the Xilinx tool as the initial contents of the memory.

+And that is it!
+Now you can write programs directly in assembly in the file mem/mem.s, and have the CPU execute the program.
+We are still a long way from writing programs in C, because the C-compiler will most likely make use of some of the many instructions we've not yet implemented.

+We still have some way to go before we can actually do anything interesting with this computer.
+In the next episode we'll add some more instructions and go into details about the memory map.